alexeysp11/delivery-service-csharp/docs/backend/authbackend.md

 `authbackend` - backend service that is responsible for managing user login and authentication.

+The authentication backend service used by client-side apps in the delivery service company is responsible for verifying user identities and granting access to specific features and functions based on their permissions.
+It uses industry-standard encryption and security protocols to ensure that user data is protected at all times.

 ### Overall description of the system

 ![system_overall](../img/system_overall.png)